awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-rds-database-instance.md

 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)

 `EnableIAMDatabaseAuthentication`  <a name="cfn-rds-dbinstance-enableiamdatabaseauthentication"></a>
 If set to `true`, enables mapping of AWS Identity and Access Management \(IAM\) accounts to database accounts\.
-You can enable IAM database authentication for the following database engines:   For more information, see [IAM Database Authentication for MySQL and PostgreSQL](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.IAMDBAuth.html) in the *Amazon Relational Database Service UserGuide*\.
+For more information, see [IAM Database Authentication for MySQL and PostgreSQL](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.IAMDBAuth.html#UsingWithRDS.IAMDBAuth.Availability) in the Amazon RDS User Guide
+You can enable IAM database authentication for the following database engines:
 **Amazon Aurora**
 Not applicable\.
 Mapping IAM accounts to database accounts is managed by the DB cluster\.
 For more information, see [CreateDBCluster](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBCluster.html)\.
-**PostgreSQL**
-+ For PostgreSQL 9\.5\.14 or higher
-+ For PostgreSQL 9\.6\.9 or higher
-+ For PostgreSQL 10\.4 or higher\
 **MySQL**
 + For MySQL 5\.6, minor version 5\.6\.34 or higher
 + For MySQL 5\.7, minor version 5\.7\.16 or higher
-  **Note**: IAM database authentication is not supported for MySQL 5.5 or MySQL 8.0.
+**PostgreSQL**
++ Versions 10\.6 or higher, 9\.6\.11 or higher, and 9\.5\.15 or higher
 *Default*: `false`
 *Required*: No
 *Type*: Boolean